Many friendly faces ready to answer your questions about becoming a member of the Sault Ste. Marie Horticultural Society. Photo by Elaine Reffle

 We often have local experts speak on topics ranging from container gardening to organic pest control to seed saving to beekeeping!
 And our members are always willing to answer your gardening questions.

-We also have field trips and special events such as our annual Christmas Party/Photo Competition.
+We also have field trips and special events such as our annual Christmas Party/Photo Competition, Garden Tour and more.
 Members are welcome to attend all meetings and events.
 Come as often as you like, and bring a guest!
 For the latest details on our events calendar, click on the Events tab at the top of this page.

 How being a member of the Sault Ste.
 Marie Horticultural Society will help you grow: